benjokjoy/BookCartAPI/README.md

 ## For Running other APIs ##

-You have to pass the bearer token in the requst header with field "Authorization" and value "Bearer {Token}" or
+You have to pass the bearer token in the request header with field "Authorization" and value "Bearer {Token}" or
 You can use Authorization Type as "Bearer Token" in Postman.